TasnimAhmedEee/Multi-Label-Image-Classification/README.md

 Vehicle: aeroplane, bicycle, boat, bus, car, motorbike, train
 Indoor: bottle, chair, dining table, potted plant, sofa, tv/monitor

 For this task, we will use the dataset from Pascal VOC challenge 2007.
-Download the dataset from http://host.robots.ox.ac.uk/pascal/VOC/voc2007/
-[Look at the Development Kit section for training data and Test Data section for test data]
+Download the dataset from http://host.robots.ox.ac.uk/pascal/VOC/voc2007/ <br>Look at the Development Kit section for training data and Test Data section for test data.

 ## The task